viperproject/gobra-book/src/loops-binarysearch.md

 <!-- we can't assert them with our version...  -->

-All values to the left of `idx` should compare less or equal to `value` and all values to from `idx` to the end of the array should be strictly greater than `value`.
+All values to the left of `idx` should compare less or equal to `value` and all values from `idx` to the end of the array should be strictly greater than `value`.
 ``` gobra
 ensures forall i int :: 0 <= i && i < idx ==> arr[i] <= value
 ensures forall j int :: idx <= j && j < len(arr) ==> value < arr[j]
 ```
 Something is still missing.
 An issue is that the `Index j into arr[j] might be negative` since we only have `idx <= j` and no lower bound for `idx`.
-Similarly the `Index i into arr[i] might exceed sequence length`.
+Similarly, the `Index i into arr[i] might exceed sequence length`.
 After constraining `idx` to be between `0` and `N` we are ready to implement `binarySearch`:
 ``` gobra
 // @ requires forall i, j int :: 0 <= i && i < j && j < N ==> arr[i] <= arr[j]